ucsb-cs56/ucsb-cs56.github.io/_tutorials/rational_ex14.md

 |2|0.500|1.000|1.500|2.000|
 |3|0.333|0.667|1.000|1.333|

-Or LaTeX notation such as this:
+Or LaTeX notation that, when formatted, produces this:

 | |1|2|3|4|
 |-|-|-|-|-|